aerotoad/neboa/docs/guide/examples/zod.md

 });
 ```

-And that's how simple it is to integrate zod with Nebra!
+And that's how simple it is to integrate zod with Neboa!